 Travelling around the world means having to be ready for anything.
 Unfortunately, you can't exactly carry your entire house with you, especially if you're carrying a single backpack.
+That's why you need one of the best packable rain jackets to help you beat that sudden downpour!

 There are many kinds of rain jackets out there, but some are a few notches above the rest.